vaglomangirish/cloudant-client/README.md

 ### Steps to Run

+- Clone the repository onto your local machine.
 - Change your current working directory to the project directory.
 - Install python prerequisite packages using #pip install -r requirements.txt.
 - Replace db_name, db_doc_name, username and password in test_config.ini file.